abumq/easyloggingpp/README.md

 #### Verbose-Level
 Verbose level is level of verbosity that can have range of 1-9.
+Verbose level will not be active unless you either set application arguments for it.
 Please read through [Application Arguments](#application-arguments) section to understand more about verbose logging.

  [![top]
 Goto Top](#table-of-contents)